Samuel Farkas, BARBRI Vice President Instruction

 You will get a full explanatory answer for each multiple-choice practice question you encounter during your BARBRI bar prep course.
 Socrates said, “the unexamined life is not worth living.”
 We say, “the unexamined multiple-choice question is not worth working.”

 There is so much to unpack in a well-written multiple-choice explanatory answer.
 Don’t rob yourself of a great learning opportunity by glossing over them.
 For each question, carefully and thoroughly review the explanatory answer to:

 - Determine whether you got the question right or wrong

 - Determine whether your analysis of the question was on-point

 - Determine whether you identified and understood the narrow rule being tested in the question

 - Identify why the wrong answer choices are incorrect

 - Review the other rules discussed in the explanation

-Once you ingrain these skills as habits, you will no longer agonize and worry over the magic number of MBE questions you need to work.
-Following the BARBRI path will give you the knowledge and confidence you need to pass the exam.
+Once you ingrain these skills as habits, you will no longer agonize and worry over the magic number of MBE questions you need to work on.
+Following the BARBRI path will give you the knowledge and confidence you need for MBE success.